Frequently asked questions

 If you have reasonable grounds to believe you have been or are likely to be victim of fraud, you can request a ban on the disclosure of your credit reporting information to be put in place.

-The initial ban period is for 21 days, but can be extended upon your written request if there are reasonable grounds.
+The initial ban period is for 21 days, but can be extended upon your written request if there are reasonable grounds with documented evidence..
 This can help prevent fraudulent accounts being opened in your name.
-Whilst a ban is in force, credit providers cannot see credit reporting information on your personal, public or commercial credit report without your specific written permission.
+While a ban is in force, credit providers cannot see credit reporting information on your personal, public or commercial credit report without your specific written permission.

-If you would like to place a ban on your credit report, please contact Equifax at banrequestAu@equifax.com and provide the following information:
+If you would like to place a ban on your Equifax credit report, please enter your details via the ban request form at www.equifax.com.au/ban.

 The first thing to do is to report the problem.
 If you believe that someone may have used your identity details to fraudulently obtain credit you should take the following steps and act immediately: